Sidney Godolphin, 1st Earl of Godolphin: Legacy

 The Whig historian Lord Macaulay said of Godolphin in 1848:

 He was laborious, clear-headed, and profoundly versed in the details of finance.
 Every government, therefore, found him an useful servant; and there was nothing in his opinions or in his character which could prevent him from serving any government.
-“Sidney Godolphin,” said Charles, “is never in the way, and never out of the way.”
+"Sidney Godolphin," said Charles, "is never in the way, and never out of the way."
 This pointed remark goes far to explain Godolphin's extraordinary success in life.
 He acted at different times with both the great political parties; but he never shared in the passions of either.
 Like most men of cautious tempers and prosperous fortunes, he had a strong disposition to support whatever existed.
 He disliked revolutions, and, for the same reason for which he disliked revolutions, he disliked counter-revolutions.
 His deportment was remarkably grave and reserved, but his personal tastes were low and frivolous; and most of the time which he could save from public business was spent in racing, cardplaying, and cockfighting.

-In the opinion of Julian Hoppitt, Godolphin "tirelessly oversaw the dramatic expansion of key areas of the State, providing an element of integrity, continuity, and predictability in a very uncertain environment.
+In the opinion of Julian Hoppit, Godolphin "tirelessly oversaw the dramatic expansion of key areas of the State, providing an element of integrity, continuity, and predictability in a very uncertain environment.
 He was in a very real sense Marlborough's partner and together the duumvirs oversaw the glory days of the War of the Spanish Succession.
 In a very real sense Marlborough's dismissal and Godolphin's death the following year marked the end of an era".
 Roy Sundstrom asserted that Godolphin is an important figure in the history of England:

 […] first he raised the money required to blunt French hegemony in Europe and thus preserved the British constitution and the protestant monarchy; second he was instrumental in planning the military and diplomatic strategy that ultimately defeated Louis XIV; third, as lord high treasurer, he worked to make the Treasury more efficient and attempted to weed out corruption—the Treasury as he left it served England well for the remainder of the eighteenth century; fourth he was instrumental in negotiating and passing the Act of Union with Scotland which created the united kingdom of Great Britain; and fifth he negotiated the creation of a unified East India Company, which would be instrumental in establishing British rule in India.